walmik/timer.jquery/README.md

 	repeat: 	{Bool},		// If duration is set, `callback` will be called repeatedly
 	format:		{String},	// Format to show time in
-	editable:	{Bool}		// If click and edit time is enabled });
+	editable:	{Bool}		// If click and edit time is enabled hidden;		{Bool}		// If true, the timer is not displayed in the selected item.
+});
 ```